 DAY-BY-DAY DETAILED ITINERARY:

-“B” for Breakfast
+*B* for Breakfast

-Upon arrival at the train station, you will be met by your local English-speaking guide, and he/she will take you to your hotel, which is in the style of a traditional courtyard.
-For much of today’s touring, we will be walking within the ancient town of Pingyao, which is built in the style of traditional Chinese urban planning, which includes 4 main streets, 8 narrow roads, and 72 smaller lanes, all of which for a neat and logical grid.
+You will take the morning bullet train D2001 (07:58 am) from Beijingxi to Pingyao Old Town, Upon arrival at the train station at 12:13 noon, you will be welcomed by your local English-speaking guide, and he/she will take you to your hotel, which is in the style of a traditional courtyard.
+For much of today*s touring, we will be walking within the ancient town of Pingyao, which is built in the style of traditional Chinese urban planning, which includes 4 main streets, 8 narrow roads, and 72 smaller lanes, all of which for a neat and logical grid.

-You’ll have the chance to walk along Pingyao’s ancient city wall, which is one of the only cities (along with Xian) in China to have its city wall intact.
-Built with rammed earth inside and brick and stone outside, the ancient city walls measure 10 meters high and 6162.7 meters long with 3-5 meters wide tops.
+You*ll have the chance to walk along Pingyao*s ancient city wall, which is one of the only cities (along with Xian) in China to have its city wall intact.
+Built with rammed earth inside and brick and stone outside, the ancient city walls measure 10 meters high and 6162.7 meters long, with 3-5 meters wide tops.
 Except the southern wall, which zigzags a bit according to the land contour, the other three walls all go straight, making the city area a square one.
 One city gate was built each to the southern to northern walls and two city gates were built each to the western and eastern walls.
 All six city gates have gate towers and inside gates attached to them.
 A watchtower was built on the wall top every 50-100 meters away, totaling 72 watchtowers in all along the four walls.
 From the wall you will have a great view of the ancient city center.

 After breakfast in the hotel we'll make the 6 hour drive to Datong.
 On our way to Datong we'll first stop at the Qing Family Compound.
 This extensive compound was originally constructed in 1756 by Qiao Guifa, who made his fortune selling tea and bean curd in Inner Mongolia.
 He returned to his hometown in Qi County and built his dream house, which was then expanded by later generations of Qiao's.
 This magnificent complex is laid out in the shape of the Chinese xi character, meaning "double happiness."
 After entering through the main gate, one finds oneself on a long path leading to the main hall, which is the family's ancestral hall.
 This path divides the compound into southern and northern sections.
 Both halves have three courtyards each, and these six courtyards in turn include 20 smaller courtyards, 313 rooms, and a number of gardens spread out over a two-acre piece of land.
 The compound impressed visitors not just for its size but also for the exquisite craftsmanship displayed in the brick carvings, woodwork, murals, and inscribed tablets.
 The wide variety of different roof styles is particularly interesting to see, and there are over 140 chimneys in the compound, each having its own design.
 Zhang Yimou's popular film, Raise the Red Lantern, was filmed here.